sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 **When**: Thursday, October 16 - Sunday, October 19

-**Who**: 8-12 women max, to maximize the impact and intimacy of this retreat
+**Who**: Women craving an immersive weekend getaway that will leave them feeling loved, connected, and transformed.
+We are committed to fostering meaningful connections and shared experiences that honor the full spectrum of women’s lives and identities.
+We 8-12 women max, to maximize the impact and intimacy of this retreat.

 Get ready to: